Skip to content

 Limiting Based on the Actor

-You can also limit based on the actor thas coming in. this can be extended with your own validators to your needs:
+You can also limit behavior based on the incoming actor.
+This can be extended with your own claim validators as needed:

 go